Meet Our Team

 Lori Rosenkopf

-Dr. Lori Rosenkopf is the Vice Dean and Director of the Wharton Undergraduate Division and a Simon and Midge Palley Professor of Management at The Wharton School of the University of Pennsylvania.
+Lori Rosenkopf is the Vice Dean and Director of the Wharton Undergraduate Division and a Simon and Midge Palley Professor of Management at The Wharton School of the University of Pennsylvania.
 She holds a PhD in Management of Organizations from Columbia University, an M.S. in Operations Research from Stanford University, and a B.S. in Operations Research and Industrial Engineering from Cornell University.
 She has worked for Eastman Kodak as an industrial engineer and internal consultant as well as for AT&T Bell Laboratories as a systems engineer in new service development.
-Lori joined Wharton in 1993 and teaches courses on innovation, high-tech entrepreneurship, and networks to executives, MBA students, and undergraduates.
-Lori is a member of the Academy of Management, the Strategic Management Society and the Institute for Operations Research and Management Science.
+Professor Rosenkopf joined Wharton in 1993 and teaches courses on innovation, high-tech entrepreneurship, and networks to executives, MBA students, and undergraduates.
+Professor Rosenkopf is a member of the Academy of Management, the Strategic Management Society and the Institute for Operations Research and Management Science.
 She has served on the executive committees of both the Organization and Management Theory and the Technology and Innovation Management divisions of the Academy of Management.

 Research Areas